top of page

 • Work clothes with logos

 Women should wear a modest dress or skirt that falls right at or below the knees.
 Your blouse should not reveal your cleavage, shoulders, or too much skin.
-Nails should be clipped, clean, and well-groomed, and makeup should be to a minimal.
+Nails should be clipped, clean, and well-groomed, and makeup should be minimal.
 It is also best to avoid wearing heavy perfume, hairspray, and too much jewelry.
-Less in best.
+Less is best.

 Attire for women: